lemon-markets/sdk-python/README.md

 The SDK client consists of two parts:

 - `market_data` - let's you access the Market Data API endpoints
 - `trading` - let's you access the Trading API endpoints.
-Choose the desired target environment (paper or money) in the client configuration.
+Choose the desired target environment (paper or live) in the client configuration.

 ### Market Data API usage